zavolanlab/mirflowz/README.md

 > - `sample_file`.
 In this column, you must provide the path to the library file.
 > The path must be relative to the working directory.
 > - `adapter`.
 This field must contain the adapter sequence in capital letters.
 > - `format`.
-In this field you mast state the library format.
+In this field you must state the library format.
 It can either be
 > `fa` if providing a FASTA file or `fastq` if the library is a FASTQ file.
 >
-> You can look at the `test/test_files/sample_table.csv` to know what this file
-> must look like, or use it as a template.

 #### 2. Prepare genome resources